nifannn/fxlearn/README.md

 # naive_learn
-some naive practice about machine learning
+some practice about machine learning